igorline/slither_wiki/API-examples.md

 - `contracts_derived (list(Contract)`: list of contracts that are not inherited by another contract (subset of contracts)
 - `get_contract_from_name (str)`: Return a contract from its name

-`contracts_derived` allows iteratation over only the contracts that are not inherited.
+`contracts_derived` iterates over contracts that are not inherited.
 It is useful to prevent duplicate findings.
 If you find an issue in a derived contract, then one of its inherited contracts is likely to have the same issue.

 A Contract object has:
 - `name (str)`: Name of the contract
 - `functions (list(Function))`: List of functions
 - `modifiers (list(Modifier))`: List of functions
-- `inheritances (list(Contract))`: List of contracts inherited
+- `inheritances (list(Contract))`: List of inherited contracts
 - `get_function_from_signature (str)`: Return a `Function` from its signature
 - `get_modifier_from_signature (str)`: Return a `Modifier` from its signature
 - `get_state_variable_from_name (str)`: Return a `StateVariable` from its name